bsorrentino/bsorrentino/_posts/2024-01-04-Cognitive-Architecture-episode1.md

 categories: ai
 ---

-## What is our role in AI landscape
+## Introduction

-But before delving into details of cognitive architecture, let's understand our role in this emerging field and whether such architecture could be really useful for our goals.
+Before exploring cognitive architecture, let's clarify our role in the AI landscape.
+This will help us determine if such architecture can be really useful for our objectives.

+### What is our role in AI landscape ?

 First we have to determine whether we are AI users or AI developers.
 The diagram below illustrates the different aspects of the AI landscape, specifically focusing on the [OpenAI] ecosystem (although this can be generalised to other AI providers).
 By understanding our goals with AI, we can identify the specific role we need to take on.